epfl-ada/ada-2024-project-panada/README.md

 ### Dataset Setup
 Download the dataset from [Zenodo](https://zenodo.org/records/4650046) and place it in the `/data` folder.

-Please download the additional datasets from [additional_datasets](https://drive.google.com/drive/folders/1q0pH2XHFk28kmkeQODJGFlvE8cmRkBDj?usp=drive_link) and place these files in the `data/` directory before running the analysis
+Please download the additional datasets from [additional_datasets](https://drive.google.com/drive/folders/1q0pH2XHFk28kmkeQODJGFlvE8cmRkBDj?usp=drive_link) and place these files in a folder `data/` directory before running the analysis

 ## 📁 Project Structure
 ```